 Note 4: This data item is determined from physical exam alone.
 If a physical exam cannot be used to detect organomegaly due to issues related to the patient's obesity, a physician statement of organomegaly based on a CT scan can be used.

-Note 5: If there is no mention of organomegaly (present or absent), code 9.
+Note 5: I If there is no mention of the presence or absence of organomegaly (hepatomegaly and splenomegaly), code 9